 Pupil Services staff focus on prevention and intervention approaches in the schools and are committed to the "Education of the Whole Child" to ensure safe, healthy, and supportive learning environments for all students.
 The FY18 budget is focused on several initiatives that continue to support these goals for addressing academic, behavioral, social/emotional and health needs of LCPS students.
 These continuous academic, mental health and wellness initiatives include: Positive Behavioral Intervention and Supports (PBIS), suicide prevention, academic and career planning, specialized reading instruction, restorative practices, and behavior assessment and intervention team planning.

-The Assistant Superintendent provides leadership and direction for the development and implementation of countywide initiatives for children, youth, and families; and promotes interagency collaboration with departments and agency heads representing Loudoun County Community Services Board (Mental Health, Substance Abuse & Developmental Services), Juvenile Court Services, Health Department, Family Services, the Sheriff's Office, and the Community Policy and Management Team.
+The Assistant Superintendent provides leadership and direction for the development and implementation of countywide initiatives for children, youth and families; and promotes interagency collaboration with departments and agency heads representing the Loudoun County Community Services Board (Mental Health, Substance Abuse & Developmental Services), Juvenile Court Services, Health Department, Family Services, the Sheriff's Office, and the Community Policy and Management Team.
 Liaison support is also provided to the Student Support and Services Committee of the School Board.